sreitich/sreitich.github.io/_posts/2025-6-28-projectile-prediction-1.markdown

 ## What's Next?

-Now that we understand our desired model for projectile prediction and have an overview of how we implement it, let's get started by taking a look at the gameplay ability task that handles spawning the fake and real projectiles.
+Now that we understand our desired model for projectile prediction and have an overview of how we implement it, let's start by implementing the gameplay ability task that handles spawning the fake and real projectiles.